 11 NCAC 05A .0910 INCIDENT REPORTING

-(a) In addition to the requirements of this Rule regarding the storage and deployment of Aqueous Film Forming Foam (AFFF), when a fire department responds to a fire, the fire chief shall ensure that a fire incident report is completed using software that complies with the current version of the National Fire Incident Reporting System (NFIRS).
+(a) In addition to the requirements of this Rule regarding reporting the storage and deployment of Aqueous Film Forming Foam (AFFF), when a fire department responds to an incident, the fire chief shall ensure that an incident report containing the date, time, and location of the incident is completed using software compatible with the records management system maintained by OSFM.

-(d) When a fire department responds to a fire involving fatalities, an initial report shall be filed by the fire chief or fire marshal of the authority having jurisdiction within 48 hours of the incident to the Office of State Fire Marshal.
+(c) When a fire department responds to a fire involving fatalities, an initial report shall be filed by the fire chief or fire marshal of the authority having jurisdiction within 48 hours of the incident to OSFM.

-(e) In accordance with G.S.
-58-82B-10, an online reporting portal for the storage and deployment of AFFF has been created at the following website: https://www.ncosfm.gov/fire-rescue/ratings-and-inspections/afff-foam.
+(d) In accordance with G.S.
+58-82B-10, an online reporting portal for the storage and deployment of AFFF has been created at the following website: https://ncdoi.imagetrendelite.com/Elite/Organizationncdoi/.
 This online reporting portal consists of an online database and an online reporting tool to capture the storage and deployment of AFFF.

 (1) The number of trucks at each department that carry AFFF, and the fire station or other location, including street address, where each truck is located.